-The total of all Medically Necessary services and supplies (including room and board) furnished by the facility cannot exceed the maximum shown in the Schedule of Benefits.
+The total of all Medically Necessary services and supplies (including room and board) furnished by the facility cannot exceed the maximum shown in the associated SBCs.

 - Speech Therapy.
-Speech therapy provided by a speech therapist if any of the following conditions are met: - o The service of a speech therapist is required to restore a speech Disability that the patient lost as a direct result of an Illness or Injury; and - o The services of the therapist are prescribed by a Doctor who continues to control and direct the overall treatment of the case, as Medically Necessary to improve the specific defect; or - o The Covered Person is under the age of 16 and speech therapy is for developmental delay. - Spinal Manipulation Treatment.
-The detection and correction by manual or mechanical means of structural imbalance, distortion, or subluxation in the human body for purposes of removing nerve interference which is the result of or related to distortion, misalignment, or subluxation of or in the vertebrae column (such treatment is limited as shown in the Schedule of Benefits). - Sterilization.
-Elective Sterilization regardless of Medical Necessity.

-- Substance Use Treatment.
+Speech therapy provided by a speech therapist in an office setting if any of the following conditions are met: - o The service of a speech therapist is required to restore a speech Disability that the patient lost as a direct result of an Illness or Injury; and - The services of the therapist are prescribed by a Doctor who continues to control and direct the overall treatment of the case, as Medically Necessary to improve the specific defect; or - o The Covered Person is under the age of 16 and speech therapy is for developmental delay. - Spinal Manipulation Treatment.
+The detection and correction by manual or mechanical means of structural imbalance, distortion, or subluxation in the human body for purposes of removing nerve interference which is the result of or related to distortion, misalignment, or subluxation of or in the vertebrae column (such treatment is limited as shown in the associated SBCs). - Sterilization.
+Elective Sterilization regardless of Medical Necessity. - Substance Use Treatment.
 See Mental Health Conditions or Substance Use Disorders. - Surgery.
-When more than one surgical procedure is performed during the same operation, the Allowable Charge for all of the services combined will be calculated by adding: - o The Allowable Charge for the service with the highest Allowable Charge; plus - o A reduced percentage of what the Allowable Charge would have been for each of the additional surgical services if these services had been performed alone. - See Section 3 for additional information on Allowable Charges for Surgical Services. - Telemedicine.
-A Telemedicine medical service or a telehealth service will not be excluded from coverage solely because the service is not provided through a face to face consultation. - Transplants, Organ and Tissue.
-When a human organ or tissue transplant is provided from a living donor to a Covered Person, both the recipient and the donor may receive the benefits of the Plan.
+When more than one surgical procedure is performed during the same operation, the Allowable Charge for all of the services combined will be calculated by adding: - o The Allowable Charge for the service with the highest Allowable Charge; plus - o A reduced percentage of what the Allowable Charge would have been for each of the additional surgical services if these services had been performed alone.